 How Long Do You Have To Sue A Business?

-Personal injury claims are subject to a time limit of 3 years in most cases, as per the Limitation Act 1980.
+Personal injury claims have a 3-year time limit in which to be started, as per the Limitation Act 1980.
 Exceptions to this can be made in cases where the injured person is a minor or is of a reduced mental capacity.

 To learn more about how to sue your employer while employed, make a public liability claim or find out more about the time limits, contact our advisors today.